 |Vitamin C 0mg||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This bourbon pecan pie includes a small amount of Kentucky bourbon.
 The bourbon jazzes up this pecan pie with flavor and spirit.
 The pie includes dark brown sugar, eggs, and butter.

 The pie may be baked in an unbaked pastry crust, but a partially baked crust will ensure a firm, well-baked bottom.

-- 4 tablespoons butter (cold and cut into small pieces)
+4 tablespoons unsalted butter, cold and cut into small pieces